-- 23. At LCC in order to identify risks, we need to focus on the aims and objectives of the organisation and of any project and activity.
-Every activity the council engages in contributes to achieving an objective and so risks that may affect the successful completion of that activity must be taken Risk is simply defined as 'the effect of uncertainty on objectives' - ISO31000 Risk Management Standard.
+23. In order to identify risks, we need to focus on the aims and objectives of the council and of any project and activity that contributes to those.
+Risk is simply defined as 'the effect of uncertainty on objectives' - ISO31000 Risk Management Standard.
 As mentioned in paragraph 22, the training session covers in detail how to identify risks.
 Please refer to Appendix 3 for the risk assessment template to log risks and its evaluation.
-Appendix 5 indicates the different categories of risk which staff use as a prompt to identify risks that are external facing.
+Appendix 6 indicates the different PESTLE categories of risk and Appendix 6A are further prompts which staff can utilise to identify risks that are internal/external facing.
 However, it is not an exhaustive list and officers are reminded that risks may not be present in all categories when they are completing their risk assessment.
 Other means of identifying risks include previously completed risk assessments, brainstorming exercises involving the relevant stakeholders, complaints received, claims, incident and accident reports.
 This is discussed in more detail in the training sessions.
-Also, staff may need to consider carrying out a dynamic risk assessment as and when required, for e.g. in the case of inclement weather, the original risk assessment may not have considered how to operate on a wet day as it was not anticipated. - 24.
-The Manager, Risk Management will continue to work collaboratively with ALARM, the professional body for Risk Management, as part of the Regional Committee for the Midlands Region and an Editor for their risk Journal, along with other councils and partners to undertake horizon scanning to identify new and emerging risks that affect the council.
-This may help to identify new collective trends and emerging risks.
+Also, staff may need to consider carrying out a dynamic risk assessment as and when required, for e.g. in the case of inclement weather, the original risk assessment may not have considered how to operate on a wet day as it was not anticipated.